Moduli of hybrid curves I: Variations of canonical measures: Introduction

 \subsection{Hybrid canonical measures}

-In order to identify all the possible limits in Question~\ref{question:main}, we will define a \emph{canonical measure} on hybrid curves.
-These measures will combine and generalize both Archimedean canonical measures associated to Riemann surfaces and non-Archimedean measures on metric graphs, which arise naturally in non-Archimedean Arakelov geometry, when working with analytification of curves over non-Archimedean fields and their skeleta.
+In order to identify all the possible limits in Question~\ref{question:main}, we will define a \emph{canonical measure} on a hybrid curve.
+This measure combines and generalizes both Archimedean canonical measures on Riemann surfaces and non-Archimedean measures on metric graphs.
+The latter arise naturally in non-Archimedean Arakelov geometry, when working with analytification of curves over non-Archimedean fields and their skeleta.

-The canonical measure on a metric graph is the one introduced by Zhang in his work on admissible pairing~\cite{Zhang}, using harmonic analysis on metric graphs.
-Zhang's measure $\mu_\Zh$ is a positively weighted combination of Lebesgue measures on edges of the metric graph, with weights carrying interesting information about the combinatorics of the graph and its spanning trees, see Section~\ref{sec:measures} for the precise definition and several equivalent formulations.
-Moreover, when it is viewed on the analytified curve, it carries essential arithmetic geometric information~\cite{Zhang, Zhang2, Cinkir, Ami-W, deJong}.
+The canonical measure on a metric graph is the one introduced by Zhang in his work on admissible pairing~\cite{Zhang}.
+Zhang's measure $\mu_\Zh$ is a weighted combination of Lebesgue measures on edges, with weights carrying interesting information on spanning trees (see Section~\ref{sec:measures} for several equivalent definitions).
+Moreover, when viewed on the analytified curve, it carries essential arithmetic geometric information~\cite{Zhang, Zhang2, Cinkir, Ami-W, deJong}.